RHIT-CSSE/csse332/Docs/syllabus.md

 ### Laboratories

 The labs labs are listed on the on the schedule.
-Completed labs are submitted via svn.

 ### Exams